Algeria–France relations: Political relations

 On 2 October 2021, Algeria decided to recall its ambassador in France for consultations.
 The Algerian government was reportedly offended by some remarks made by French president Emmanuel Macron towards Algeria, described by Macron as ruled under a "political-military system" and as having an "official history" which had been "totally re-written".
 A day after, the French armed forces reported that Algeria had banned French military flights from using the Algerian airspace.

 On 8 December 2021, in an unannounced trip to Algiers, Foreign Minister Jean-Yves Le Drian held talks with President Abdelmadjid Tebboune with the aim of opening a route towards renewed dialogue between the countries.
 On 29 January 2022, Tebboune held a telephone conversation with Macron to strengthen bilateral relations.
 Macron invited Tebboune to the 6th European Union - African Union Summit on 17 and 18 February in Brussels.
 In April 2022, Tebboune congratulated Macron on his re-election as French president and invited him to Algeria.
 In August 2022, Macron visited Algeria to further repair broken relations between the two countries.

 After a policeman killed a French Algerian teenager on 27 June 2023 during a road check in Nanterre, Algeria expressed "shock" and "dismay" before urging France to recall its "duty to protect".

 The French Parliament began to examine a resolution from 7 December 2023, aimed at ending a secret agreement concluded in 1968 with Algeria by Charles de Gaulle on immigration, regulating the access of Algerians to the labor market and to social security in France.

 On 30 July 2024, Algeria recalled its ambassador to France due to the latter's announcement of its support for the Moroccan autonomy plan for Western Sahara.

 In December 2024, Algeria summoned the French ambassador for reprimand over accusations of provocations and hostile acts by the French DGSE.

 On 15 April 2025, France expelled twelve Algerian diplomatic officials from the country after Algeria expelled twelve French officials the day prior over the arrest of an Algerian consular official in a kidnapping case.
 France also recalled its ambassador from Algiers.

 On 7 August 2025, Algeria announced that it would end the free provision of real estate belonging to the Algerian state to the French embassy in Algeria.
 It also announced the termination of the 2013 bilateral agreement on reciprocal visa exemptions for holders of diplomatic passports.

+On 24 December 2025, the People's National Assembly of Algeria unanimously passed a law declaring French colonization a crime, demanding an apology and reparations from France, and outlawing glorification of colonialism.
+The BBC said the vote reflected "increasingly strained diplomatic relations between the two countries, with some observers saying they are at their lowest" since Algerian independence.